 The Jensen Museum exists to preserve the Jensen Marque for the next generation.
 The scope of the Museum’s mission-related activities include commitments to information-sharing, education, conservation, design, engineering and social history.

-In the medium term we are looking for funding to bring virtual exhibitions to the website, where elements of the collection can be viewed in a 3D context.
+In the medium term we are looking to add historical video content to the website, and for the future we are looking for funding to bring virtual exhibitions to the website, where elements of the collection can be viewed in a 3D context.

 The Museum proposes to build credibility, encourage learning, exploit its assets, develop – and maintain its position as a World-Class resource for its subject through its website.